murkenson/movies_tv_shows_data_pipeline/README.md

 I really enjoy watching movies and TV shows, and I recently watched `Dune 2` and `Gentlemen` on Netflix.
 It was fantastic!

-For my final project as part of the Data Engineering Zoomcamp 2024 program, I have selected two the TMDB (The Movie Database) datasets from Kaggle:
+For my final project as part of the Data Engineering Zoomcamp 2024 program, I have selected two TMDB (The Movie Database) datasets from Kaggle:

 - The Full TMDb TV Shows Dataset for 2024
 - The full TMDb Movies Dataset for 2024